 Treatment of abductor hallucis strains

 Rest is important.
 Continuing to train on an injured foot will only make the injury worse or delay the healing process.
 For a mild strain it may only need a few days rest or change of training activity for example substituting running for cycling or swimming until the pain has gone.

 Apply cold therapy or ice as soon as possible.
-Ice can be applied for 10 minutes every hour initially for the first few hours reducing frequency as pain and swelling goes down to 2 or 3 times per day.
+Ice can be applied for 10 minutes every hour initially for the first few hours reducing frequency as pain and swelling go down to 2 or 3 times per day.
 Taping the arch of the foot can help reduce the stress on the injured muscle allowing the foot to rest more easily.
-If over-pronation or other biomechanical factors are an issue then orthotic type insoles can help support the foot long term.
+If overpronation or other biomechanical factors are an issue then orthotic type insoles can help support the foot long-term

-A doctor or sports injury professional can confirm the diagnosis and may prescribe anti inflammatory medication such as ibuprofen.
+A doctor or sports injury professional can confirm the diagnosis and may prescribe anti-inflammatory medication such as ibuprofen.
 Always check with a doctor before taking medication.
-Electrotherapy such as ultrasound to help with pain and inflammation and after the initial acute stage deep tissue sports massage may be of benefit.
+Electrotherapy such as ultrasound can help with pain and inflammation and, after the initial acute stage, deep tissue sports massage may be of benefit.
 This may be after 48 hours or up to a week or more depending on how bad the muscle strain is.